See Me, Believe Me: Causality, Intersectionality, and Interventions Improving the Appearance of Patients: Related Works

 \section{Related Works}

-\citet{andrews-etal-2023-intersectionality} conducted an empirical study to show that there is differential treatment between subgroups experiencing testimonial injustice in medical settings, noting that these nuances can only be revealed through the lens of intersectionality.
-However, the causal nature of this intersectionality was left open, namely regarding which attributes contribute to testimonial injustice and the degree to which these attributes influence someone experiencing such injustice, even in that particular setting.
+An empirical study conducted by \citet{andrews-etal-2023-intersectionality} showed that there is differential treatment between subgroups experiencing testimonial injustice in medical settings, noting that these nuances can only be revealed through the lens of intersectionality.
+However, the causal nature of this intersectionality was left open, namely, regarding which attributes contribute to testimonial injustice and the degree to which these attributes influence someone experiencing such injustice.
 Thus, this work shifts the focus to how one's demographic features--- namely race, gender, and age ---can contribute to them experiencing testimonial injustice, using causal discovery.
 To the best of our knowledge, ours is the first use of causal discovery to understand these nuanced experiences of testimonial injustice in medical settings through an intersectional lens.